 - Waterproof mittens or gloves –I highly recommend Outdoor Research Waterproof Mitts

 - Glove liners or smartphone-friendly running gloves

-- Skincare products including moisturizer
+- Skincare products including facial cleanser and moisturizer

 - Shampoo and conditioner — consider solid shampoo